Skip to main content

 The European Electronic Communications Code

 An important European guideline is the European Electronic Communications Code, which was promulgated at the end of 2018 and has to be transposed by all European Member States into their own legislation.
-Belgium should complete its transposal by the end of 2021.
 The European Code encourages the roll-out of very high capacity networks (VHCN) through different provisions.

 What is a very high capacity network (VHCN)?